amitx13/Learning-Rust/readme.md

 Remember that a `crate` is a collection of Rust source code files.
 The project we’ve been building is a `binary crate`, which is an `executable`.
 The rand crate is a `library crate`, which contains code that is intended to be used in other programs and `can’t be executed on its own`.

 Path Separator`::` - is a fundamental part of Rust's syntax for navigating and accessing the hierarchical structures of modules, items, and types within a Rust program.
+Accessing items in modules or sub-modules.
+Calling associated functions (static methods) or constructors.

+`.` - Calling methods on an instance of a type.
+Accessing fields of a struct or tuple.

 # Systems language:
     It is intended to be used (but not restricted to) to do lower level things